aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > Let's think about RxNorm.
 RxNorm describes drugs at various levels of specificity called [TTYs](https://www.nlm.nih.gov/research/umls/rxnorm/docs/appendix5.html).
 In TTYs RxNorm achieves specificity by constructing concepts that combine a drug's ingredient(s) with one or more other characteristics.
 The TTY we are standardizing on are concepts that combine ingredients with the drug's dose form group.
 This combination is called SCDG (Semantic Clinical Drug Group).
 It has [a list](https://athena.ohdsi.org/search-terms/terms?conceptClass=Clinical+Dose+Group&conceptClass=CVX&conceptClass=Vaccine+Group&vocabulary=RxNorm&vocabulary=CVX&page=1&pageSize=30&query=) that is 18,000 concepts long.
 SCDG was chosen for standardization in part because it disregards brand which gives these concepts an international flavor.
 If the concept for your source variable is not on this list, our platform is able to grow it.
 You can catch up with [David on Discord](https://discord.com/channels/1283751225958862859/1305477082146410558) to this end.
 >
 > In the OMOP CDM, a schema.org Substance maps to a [drug_exposure](https://ohdsi.github.io/CommonDataModel/cdm54.html#drug_exposure).
 A record in the drug_exposure table includes the drug concept ID, the start and end date of the exposure, and the quantity of the drug (which need not be specified).
+>
+> Specify one or more schema.org Substances as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more Substance as triple here...

-(variable name, concept_id, provenance )
+(variable name, concept_id, provenance)
 (variable name, concept_id, provenance)

 >